TahirHameed74/ExpenseTracker/README.md

 ## Contributing

-We warmly welcome contributions to enhance ExpenseTracker.
+I warmly welcome contributions to enhance ExpenseTracker.
 Feel free to fork this repository and submit pull requests to suggest new features or address issues.

 ## Acknowledgments